gatsbyjs/gatsby/benchmarks/markdown/README.md

 # Markdown benchmark

-Stress tests creating lots of pages rendered from Markdown.
+Benchmarks Gatsby's node creation and query running by creating lots of pages rendered from Markdown.

 Defaults to building a site with 5k markdown pages and 25 maximum rows per age.
 Set the `NUM_PAGES` and `MAX_NUM_ROWS` environment variables to change that e.g. `NUM_PAGES=25000 MAX_NUM_ROWS=100 gatsby build`